just-offsec/justsec.github.io/index.md

 # 👋 Welcome to JustSec

 Hi, I'm Just.
-I’m a cybersecurity enthusiast and penetration tester.
+I’m a cybersecurity enthusiast and bug bounty hunter.
 This site is my personal knowledge base, portfolio, and a place to share write-ups.

 ## 🔹 About Me